shackenberg/Minimal-Bag-of-Visual-Words-Image-Classifier/README.md

-Minimal Visual Bag of Words Image Classifier
+Minimal Bag of Visual Words Image Classifier
 ============================================

-Implementation of a content based image classifier using the visual bag of words approach.
+Implementation of a content based image classifier using the bag of visual words approach in Python

 It relies on:
  - SIFT features as local features